Droit de suite: European Union

 The 2001/84/EC directive mandates a somewhat uniform system of droit de suite across the European Union.
 This directive is controversial in the United Kingdom.

 France

 In France, this system has been in force since 1920 through article L122-8 of the Code of intellectual property.
 It will be reformed by article 48 of the DADVSI law, which implements directive 2001/84/EC.
 During discussions in the French Parliament leading to this law, it was argued that in practice, the droit de suite is only paid at auctions, and that it thus disfavors the Paris art marketplace compared to London or New York City.
 Following DADVSI, a government regulation (through a decree) is to set degressive rates and maximal fees so that the Paris marketplace is not hindered.

 United Kingdom

 The Artist's Resale Right (ARR) was enacted in the UK in 2006 to implement the EU Directive.

+Canada

+The first proposal to amend the Copyright Act in the Canadian parliament to make resale right mandatory in Canada took place in 2013 but the bill was defeated.
+Second attempt was made in 2019.
+The Canadian House of Commons Standing Committee on Industry, Science and Technology recommended further study and consideration to implement national artist's resale right.
+The Canadian House of Commons Standing Committee on Canadian Heritage took this one step further, recommending that the Canadian Government should establish artist's resale right.
+In 2021, Canadian Artists' Representation also began to explore amending the Copyright Act rather than drafting a new legislative bill to speed up the legislation process.